WaleYinka/SQL-Academy/Task Trainer/task_1_5.md

 ### Task 5.
 > [!NOTE]
 > Print the number of trips completed on TU-134.
-Fields in the resulting table:count
+Fields in the resulting table:count.
 Use the "as count" construct for the aggregate function of counting the number of trips.
 This is necessary for validation.
 ```sql
 SELECT COUNT(*) AS count
 FROM Trip